omarsar/meda/README.md

 9. Depending of what you are using for templating / layouts, they go here `/views/
 10. Finally, run `rackup` in root directory of your app

-## Additional commands for pushing to Github
+## :point_right: Additional commands for pushing to Github
 1. Remove current remote with this command `git remote remove origin`
 1. Start with a clean git repository `git init`
 1. Add your files `git add .`